flipdishbytes/loco-translations/README.md

           translationsFolder: 'src/DotNET.Translations' #the folder where yout translation files are located.
           GH_TOKEN: ${{ github.token }} # leave it like that of you don't need to assign PR to teams for review.
           #GH_TOKEN: ${{ secrets.GH_TOKEN }} # use this if you need to assign PR to teams.
           #reviewer: 'flipdishbytes/delivery-enablement-team' # You have to set GH_TOKEN to your PAT if you want to add teams as revievers.
+Use comma if you need more than one team.
 ```

 ### GitHub Actions PAT for assigning PRs to teams.
-❗ Requinred only to assign PRs review to teams.
+❗ Required only to assign PRs review to teams.
 GitHub actions internal PAT doesn't have access to read groups.
+No need to do this if you are not going to assign your PRs to teams.
 1. Go to `https://github.com/settings/personal-access-tokens`
 2. Create Fine-grained token based on the example
 ![GitHub Actions PAT Example](GitHubActionsPAT.png)